 ntGroup object classes and attributes can be synchronized.

 The placement of the sync agreement depends on what suffixes are synchronized; for a single suffix, the sync agreement is made for that suffix alone; for multiple suffixes, the sync agreement is made at a higher branch of the directory tree.
-To propagate Windows entries and updates throughout the Directory Server deployment, make the agreement between a master in a multi-master replication environment, and use that master to replicate the changes across the Directory Server deployment, as shown in Figure 16.2, “Multi-Master Directory Server — Windows Domain Synchronization”
+To propagate Windows entries and updates throughout the Directory Server deployment, make the agreement between a supplier in a multi-supplier replication environment, and use that supplier to replicate the changes across the Directory Server deployment, as shown in Figure 16.2, “Multi-Supplier Directory Server — Windows Domain Synchronization”

 While it is possible to configure a sync agreement on a hub server, this only allows uni-directional synchronization, from Red Hat Directory Server to Active Directory.
 The Active Directory server cannot sync any changes back to the hub.

-It is strongly recommended that only masters in multi-master replication be used to configure synchronization agreements.
+It is strongly recommended that only suppliers in multi-supplier replication be used to configure synchronization agreements.

 There can only be a single sync agreement between the Directory Server environment and the Active Directory environment.
 Multiple sync agreements to the same Active Directory domain can create entry conflicts.

 Figure 16.2.
-Multi-Master Directory Server — Windows Domain Synchronization
+Multi-Supplier Directory Server — Windows Domain Synchronization

 Directory Server passwords are synchronized along with other entry attributes because plain-text passwords are retained in the Directory Server changelog.
 The Password Synchronization service is needed to catch password changes made on Active Directory.
 Without the Password Synchronization service, it would be impossible to have Windows passwords synchronized because passwords are hashed in Active Directory, and the Windows hashing function is incompatible with the one used by Directory Server.